Quarks, Quotients, Quasars and Quetzals

 And Jonas Quinn........

-The link he's forged is a dream come true for me.
+The link they've forged with Quantumology is a dream come true for me.
 When the SG1 series was first published in weekly issues, we bought the entire set, and have watched them all through three times so far.
-One day we will devote our evenings to watching them again.
-Most cutting-edge quantum principles have appeared somewhere in the scripts.
-Suspension of disbelief, however, with three major cast members following me on Twitter, will be much more difficult the next time around.
+Most cutting-edge quantum principles have appeared somewhere in the scripts (and it's fair to say that most of the male viewers are in love with Samantha Carter, who tends to deliver them).

 Creator of life, guardian of beauty, the god Quetzalcoatl has an interesting biography, and you can catch up with him at lots of sites.